-If you are selling physical products, have someone hold your smartphone in front of you as you unbox the product with your hands.
-If you are selling software, record the experience of logging into your product for the first time using a tool like Loom.
+If you are selling software, record an explainer video, detailing the experience of logging into your product for the first time using a tool like Loom.
 You should also speak during the video and walk followers through each step of the process.

 4. Announce a winner

 Contests have long been a popular way for brands and businesses to boost engagement on their social media pages.
-Tools like Rafflecopter and Gleam make it easy to manage giveaways, sweepstakes and user-generated submission contests on your page.
+Tools like Rafflecopter and Gleam make it easy to manage giveaways, sweepstakes, and user-generated submission contests on your page.